Why Marco Asensio Could Be The Next Ronaldo For Real Madrid | Pakistan Tribune

 YOUTH

-Only 20 years old, Asensio already possesses great pace and skill.
+Asensio, 20, already possesses great pace and skill.
 He has a strong scoring instinct with crisp and accurate passing.
 The youngster will certainly provide great depth in manager Zinedine Zidane’s lineup this season, with a larger role forming as time goes on.

 What makes his age especially important is how much room is left for improvement.
 Sharing the training pitch every day with the likes of Ronaldo, Gareth Bale, Karim Benzema, Luka Modric, and Toni Kroos will only elevate his game to another level in the coming years.